-Existing Permits: You may amend an existing permit to include "a greywater irrigation system per Chapter 16 of the California Plumbing Code".
+Existing Permits : You may amend an existing permit to include "a greywater irrigation system per Chapter 15 of the California Plumbing Code".
 With that amendment, submit a ReWater

 System Code Compliance Form included in the purchase price of a system.
-Compliance Forms include a plot plan of your home, a soil report, and a landscaping drawing, and all the calculations therefrom, so the plan checker/inspector will know all about the system and your property to issue a permit without having to ask lots of questions.
-Amending an existing permit may save you fees.
+Compliance Forms require a plot plan of your home, a soil report, and a landscaping drawing.
+We use those to do the calculations, so the plan checker/inspector will know all about the system and your property to issue a permit without having to ask lots of questions.

-New Permits: If there is no existing permit to amend, apply at your local building inspection department for a plumbing permit for "a greywater irrigation system per Chapter 16 of the California Plumbing Code".
+New Permits: If there is no existing permit to amend, apply at your local building inspection department for a plumbing permit for "a greywater irrigation system per Chapter 15 of the California Plumbing Code".
 ReWater Code Compliance Forms are included in the purchase price of a system.

 Future Systems: You may isolate greywater from other wastewater sources without special permission as long as you do not attach the greywater system to that plumbing and that plumbing flows by gravity to the sewer.
 This is usually accomplished by creating a greywater supply line inside the building, exiting the foundation once past the last greywater connection, then looping back through the foundation to the sewer, with a vent above that loop.
 That loop is where the surge tank will sit.
-If that loop is within 10' of an openable window or door, the vent needs to terminate above the roof; it may be connected to an existing vent stack.
-Also, greywater stub-outs are allowed if they are properly marked.
+If that loop is within 10' of an openable window or door, the vent needs to terminate above the roof connect to an existing vent stack.
+Also, greywater stubouts are allowed if they are properly marked.